-- Organize your project in multiple iterations - Every artefact will be improved over time! - Parallelize tasks while keeping centrally track of results - e.g. one central document with results plus reference to exact version of the processes/notebooks/datasets that produced these results - sub-groups should explore specific ideas for a specified amount of time - Define concrete milestones: When should what be finished? - e.g. 22.5.21 Data exploration results collected in single document - e.g. 26.5.21 Subgroup on sentiment lexica adds results to central document - Infrastructure - use shared folder for result document, versions of data, processes, slideset (e.g. MS Teams, Google Drive, github) - Get simple process running early on to have a baseline
+- Organize your project in multiple iterations - Every artefact will be improved over time! - Get simple process running early on to have a baseline - Parallelize tasks while keeping centrally track of results - e.g. one central document with results plus reference to exact version of the processes/notebooks/datasets that produced these results - sub-groups should explore specific ideas for a specified amount of time - Define concrete milestones: When should what be finished? - e.g. 10.5.22 Data exploration results collected in single document - e.g. 14.5.22 Subgroup on sentiment lexica adds results to central document use shared folder for result document, versions of data, processes, slideset (e.g. MS Teams, Google Drive, github)